netboxlabs/netbox-branching/docs/index.md

     'netbox_branching',
 ]
 ```

+!!! warning
+    `netbox_branching` must be the **last** (or only) plugin in the list.
+Branching support will not be registered for models provided by any plugin appearing later in the list.

 !!! note
     If there are no plugins already installed, you might need to create this parameter.
 If so, be sure to define `PLUGINS` as a list _containing_ the plugin name as above, rather than just the name.